xcl0/bangkok-weather-pipeline/README.md

 - Store data in Delta tables
 - Transform and validate data with PySpark
 - Aggregate reporting metrics with SQL
-- Build an interactive Databricks dashboard
+- Build an interactive Databricks AI/BI dashboard
-- Prepare the pipeline for scheduled automation
+- Automate the pipeline using Databricks Jobs
 - Apply practical data engineering and data-quality techniques

 ## Repository Structure